Zeranny/ezedits-wiki/commands/structures/primary+secondary-alignment.md

 ## Explanation

 Every structure has an intrinsic "up" direction and an intrinsic "forward" direction.
 By default, structures are placed with their up direction facing, well, up (+y), and with their forward direction facing forward (+x).

-The most important thing is now: You can define how a structure is placed by defining where its up direction should face and where its forward direction should face.
+The most important thing is that now you can control how a structure is placed by defining where its up direction and where its forward direction should face.

 We let the user define the alignment using two directions: